Languages of Austria

 The languages of Austria include German, the official language and lingua franca; Austro-Bavarian, the main dialect outside Vorarlberg; Alemannic, the main dialect in Vorarlberg; and several minority languages.

 Standard German

 German is the national official language and constitutes a lingua franca and de facto first language: most Austrians other than (mostly rural) seniors are able to speak it.
 It is the language used in media, in schools, and formal announcements.
 The variety of German used, Austrian German, is partially influenced by Austro-Bavarian.

 Alemannic

-Alemannic is spoken in Vorarlberg.
+Alemannic, i.e., Swiss German, is spoken by about 300,000 people, mostly in Vorarlberg.
 Vorarlberg uses a High Alemannic, the same dialect group as that spoken in Northern Switzerland (outside Basel) and parts of southern Alsace, France.
-To most Germans and Austrians outside of Vorarlberg it is very difficult to understand, as it is more similar to Swiss German, with many grammatical and pronunciation differences.
+To most German-speakers, it is very difficult to understand.